Nelson Tift: Biography

 Tift was born in Groton, Connecticut.
-Early in his life he became a devout Episcopal.
+Early in his life he became a devout Episcopalian.

 He moved with his family to Key West, Florida in the 1820s, where he assisted his father in a mercantile business, and then to Augusta, Georgia in 1830, where he was also in business.
 During his travels, he opened many side businesses and ventures.
-He arrived in what would later be called Albany and set up a small trading post.
+He arrived in what would later be called Albany and set up a small trading post along with a sawmill.
 On July 5, 1840, he was elected to the Baker County, Georgia Inferior Court and was re-elected to that post in January 1841.
 In 1840, he owned 11 slaves.

 Tift was married and had at least one daughter, Fannie, who was married to Confederate War Captain Thomas N. Nelson; he fought in the war and died at Tupelo, Mississippi in 1864.

 In 1840, Tift was elected as a colonel of the local unit of the Georgia Militia.
 In 1841, he was elected to the Georgia House of Representatives and was re-elected to that one-year position in 1847, 1851, and 1852.
 While a state legislator, he supported the reopening of the international slave trade as a means to extend slave ownership to all white Georgians, and chastised white artisans for opposing the use of slave craftsmen.
 Although not an advocate of immediate secession, he accepted the final decision and lent his services to the new nation.

 Tift founded, edited and published the Albany Patriot newspaper from 1845 until 1858.

 In 1850, he owned eight slaves.
 In 1860, he owned nine slaves in Albany, and an additional 19 slaves spread out over two locations in surrounding Dougherty County.